iOS UITextView Text Wrap Editor (Swift)

 Target Features:

-The app includes a discussion forum where users can publish articles.
-The article publishing interface needs to support text input, the insertion of multiple images, and image wrapping within the text.
+The app has a forum feature where users can post articles.
+The posting interface needs to support text input, inserting multiple images, and text wrapping around images.

 Functional Requirements:

-- Ability to convert input content into a transmittable format, e.g., BBCode
+Can convert input content into transmittable text, e.g., BBCode

 What?
-You say Chapter One?
-Isn’t it just a matter of using UITextView to create an editor?
-Why do we need to divide it into “chapters”?
-Yes, that was my initial reaction too, until I started working on it and realized things were not that simple.
-I struggled for two weeks, scouring various resources both domestically and internationally before finally finding a solution.
-Let me share my journey…
+You said Chapter One?
+Isn’t using UITextView enough to create an editor, so why divide it into “chapters”?
+Yes, that was my initial reaction too, until I started working on it and realized it wasn’t that simple.
+It troubled me for two weeks, flipping through various domestic and international resources before finally finding a solution.
+Let me share the journey of my implementation…

-If you want to know the final solution directly, feel free to skip to the last chapter (scroll down, down, down).
+If you want to know the final solution directly, please scroll down to the last chapter.

 let imageAttachment = NSTextAttachment()